LeonStaufer/material-dokuwiki/README.md

   * [Link to ZIP file on GitHub](https://github.com/LeonStaufer/material-dokuwiki/zipball/master)

-Refer to [this guide](https://www.dokuwiki.org/template) on how to install and use templates in Dokuwiki.
+Refer to [this guide](https://www.dokuwiki.org/template) on how to install and use templates in DokuWiki.

+## Upgrading

+Regularly visit the installed templates via the configuration manager in order to update this template to the latest version.

+**WARNING**: updating overrides all changed files.
+That means if you edited the `main.php` or `sidebar.php` you will need to backup these or any others before upgrading.

 ## Configuration